Luos-io/luos_engine/README.md

 * → Join the [Luos Discord Community](https://discord.gg/luos)
 * → Join the [Luos Reddit Community](http://bit.ly/JoinLuosReddit)

-Need dedicated help with your project?
-Check out [Luos' support packages](https://www.luos.io/support).

 ## Good practices with Luos​
 Luos proposes organized and effective development practices, guaranteeing development flexibility and evolutivity of your hardware product, from the idea to the maintenance of the industrialized product fleet.

 ## Let's do this​
 This section details the features of Luos technology as an embedded development platform, following these subjects:

-* Let's test through the [Luos get started](https://docs.luos.io/get-started/get-started), to build, flash, run, and control your very first Luos code.
+* Let's test through the [Luos get started](https://docs.luos.io/get-started/get-started/), to build, flash, run, and control your very first Luos code.
 * The [Basics of Luos](https://docs.luos.io/docs/luos-technology/basics/basics), explaining the general concepts and the project organization.
 * Definition of [Nodes](https://docs.luos.io/docs/luos-technology/node/node), and the relation between Luos and the physical world.
 * Definition of [Packages](https://docs.luos.io/docs/luos-technology/package/package), and how to make a portable and reusable development.